Bulgaria Student Visa Guide

 Bulgaria Student Visa Process and Fees

-You should apply for the D-type visa at the Bulgarian embassy or consulate in your home country, providing the following documents:
+You should apply for the D-type visa at the Bulgarian embassy or consulate in your home country, providing:

-• An official letter of acceptance from the Bulgarian university confirming your enrolment in a full-time course
+- An official letter of acceptance from a Bulgarian university confirming enrolment in a full-time course

-• Proof of sufficient financial means to cover your tuition fees and living expenses during your stay
+- Proof of sufficient financial means to cover tuition fees and living expenses

-• A valid health insurance policy for the duration of your stay
+- Valid health insurance for the duration of your stay

-Upon arrival in Bulgaria, students holding a D-type visa must apply for a long-term residence permit at the Migration Directorate before their visa expires.
-This permit is usually valid for one year and can be renewed annually.
+Upon arrival in Bulgaria, students must apply for a long-term residence permit at the Migration Directorate before their visa expires.
+This permit is usually valid for one year and can be renewed annually for the duration of studies.

 Bulgaria Student Visa Work Regulations